When Should You Trust Confident People?

 Research shows that confidence is a sign of knowledge—in some situations.

-However, my personal favorite are traditional pub quizzes.
+However, my personal favorite is the traditional pub quizzes.
 In the comfortable surroundings of dimly-lit rooms, scented with the salty-and-sour perfume of chips and ale, customers form groups and answer trivia questions on quiz sheets at their tables.
-Once the quiz master has read the final question, the sheets are swapped, and the teams correct each other’s responses.
+Once the quizmaster has read the final question, the sheets are swapped, and the teams correct each other’s responses.
 The team with the most correct answers wins, but sometimes alternative prizes are awarded for the best painting during “drawing round” or the most creative team name (my all-time favorites include “Beyonce Know-it-alls,” “Living in a Con-Dem Nation,” and “Pirates Cos We Arrr”).

 Anybody who has ever participated in a pub quiz will know about the difficulties involved in balancing the characters of different team members, like the drunk mate constantly blurting out inappropriate answers and trying to embellish the answer sheet with rude doodles.

 Or the quiet one who mainly comes for the pie and pint meal deal and only gives non-committal shrugs.
 You obviously know not to pay much attention to them.